2026-03-25

 In late February 2026, the US and Israel launched strikes against Iran.

-As of the time of writing, Abu Dhabi's data center infrastructure is exposed to real military risk.
-The UAE intercepted 165 ballistic missiles, two cruise missiles, and 541 drones over two days of exchanges.
+Abu Dhabi's data center infrastructure now faces real military risk.
+The UAE intercepted 165 ballistic missiles, two cruise missiles, and 541 drones over two days.
 Thirty-five drones and five projectiles got through, hitting Jebel Ali Port and buildings in Dubai.
 An Amazon data center in the UAE reportedly caught fire during the strikes.

 “It is cheaper to attack than to defend.”
-That is the asymmetric reality of the conflict.
+That is the reality of the conflict.

 JB has no equivalent physical military risk.
-The geopolitical squeeze is real, but missiles are not flying toward Johor.
-For long-term infrastructure investment, that difference is not trivial.
+The geopolitical pressure is real, but missiles are not flying toward Johor.
+For long-term infrastructure investment, that is a big difference.

 Power and cooling: desert versus rainforest